-The Company is subject to general business risks inherent in the seniors' living sector.
-These risks include fluctuations in levels of occupancy and the inability to achieve adequate rate increases.
-The inability to achieve such rate increases could occur as a result of, among other factors, new supply in a given catchment area, regulations controlling LTC funding or regulations controlling rents for RRs.
-Additional risks include possible future changes in labour relations; increases in labour costs, other personnel costs, and other operating costs; competition from or oversupply of other similar properties; changes in conditions of the Company's properties or general economic conditions; the imposition of increased or new taxes; capital expenditure requirements; health-related risks, natural disasters and disease outbreaks.
+The Company is subject to general business risks, including those inherent in the seniors' living sector.
+These risks include general economic conditions, natural disasters, infectious disease outbreaks (e.g. influenza), critical third party supply failures, imposition of new or increased taxes and increased operating costs.
+Additional risks include possible future changes in labour relations, reduction of personnel below acceptable levels (e.g. due to events such as pandemic illness or quarantine), increases in labour and other personnel costs, competition from or oversupply of other similar properties, fluctuations in occupancy levels, inability to achieve adequate rate increases (including as a result of, among other factors, new supply in a given catchment area and regulations controlling LTC funding or rents), changes in property condition and/or capital expenditure requirements, and other risks associated with operating in the health care space.
 Moreover, there is no assurance that future occupancy rates at the Company's residences will be consistent with historical occupancy rates achieved.
 Any one of, or a combination of, these factors may have a material adverse impact on the business, operating results and financial condition of the Company.